Breaking Down the Differences Between Red Leicester and Double Gloucester

 Leicester and Gloucester are both located in the Midlands, England, UK.

-In fact, they are approximately only 94 miles apart.
+They are approximately only 94 miles apart.

 However, the milk used to make Red Leicester must be unpasteurized cow’s milk.